Damonkila/Bayesian-inference-exercise-on-normal-distribution/README.md

 # Population-inference-exercise

-run_main.ipynb = jupyter notebook for running different set of parameters <br />
 main_p.py = main flow of the program <br />
 function.py = functions used in main_p.py<br />
+error_run.ipynb = Test ONLY error on each observation for different set of parameters <br />
+bias_run.ipynb = Test ONLY Selection for different set of parameters <br />
+hybird_run.ipynb = Test both of above effect for different set of parameters <br />